-How much I have learned on Firmin-Gillot Street, Paris
+How much I have learned on Firmin Gillot Street, Paris

-Quality Monitoring from Ex Teleperformance employees…
+Quality monitoring from ex-Teleperformance employees…

-They invented this job
+They invented the trade

 By En-Contact Magazine

 Photo de Une : Teleperformance Athènes - © Edouard Jacquinet